One EEG input, two results

-For patients ages 18-85 years, the BrainScope Structural Injury Classifier (SIC) assesses for the likelihood of brain bleed and has demonstrated sensitivity of 99% and negative predictive value (NPV) of 98% for acute traumatic intracranial bleeds (CT+) > 1mL of blood.
+For patients ages 18-85 years, the BrainScope Structural Injury Classifier (SIC) indicates the likelihood of being negative for brain bleed on a CT scan and identifies the need for further evaluation.
+The SIC has demonstrated sensitivity of 99% and negative predictive value (NPV) of 98% for acute traumatic intracranial bleeds (CT+) > 1mL of blood.
 For the pediatric population ages 2-17 years, the BrainScope device offers a digitized Pediatric Emergency Care Applied Research Network (PECARN) Decision Rule.
 The digitized PECARN aids in the evaluation of suspected mTBI to identify a child's risk of a clinically significant TBI.

 The BrainScope Brain Function Index (BFI) provides an objective marker of brain function impairment (concussion) and that scales with severity of functional impaitment at the time of injury (within 72 hours).
 The BFI enables timely informed referrals and continuity of care and may lead to improved patient outcomes, satisfaction, Merit-based Incentive Payment System (MIPS) compliance, and Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey results.
 The BFI is indicated for patients 18-85 years of age.